NightWalker110/StickyScrool-CSS-JS/README.md

 # StickyScrool-CSS-JS

-This is a sticky scroll effect using
+This is a sticky scroll effect using CSS and HTML.